jonkoll/polyu_jon_ws/readme.md

 # SUGGESTIONS FOR FUTURE EXPANSIONS
 The myAGV vehicle is marketed as being able to navigate using LIDAR-based SLAM, fine-tune its position and orientation using computer vision, allowing a robot arm attached to it to then pick up an object.
 The navigation_demo package does the first and this package the second, but the software for the third step is still missing.

 Tweaking this package for a setup with an object located somewhere near a target, making the vehicle move close to it, should be reasonably simple.
-More complex setups with multiple codes would be possible, but using the extra information effectively would require some clever thinking.
+My impression is that based on the provided code having the arm then pick up an object should not be too difficult.
+The interactions between the arm and the vehicle (assuming no problems in making them communicate at all) should be easily manageable with ROS.